xmamalou/eight-ball/PRIVACY.md

 - __To contact You:__ to contact You, in case you have opened any Issues, regarding anything concerning Your Issue.
 - __To manage Your requests:__ to attend and manage Your requests to Us made by opening Issues.

-We may share Your personal information in the following situations:
+We may share Your information in the following situations:

 - __With other users:__ when You share personal information or otherwise interact with other users via the third-party services hosting the Source of this Application
-- __With Your consent__: We may disclose Your account name in the third
+- __With Your consent__: We may disclose Your account name in the third-party sites hosting the Source of this Application to refer to any of your bug reports or feature requests

 ## Links to Other Websites